filakhtov/gentoo-use-docs/net-libs/glib-networking.md

 This flag should be enabled if there is a need to run applications that use the glib-networking to establish TLS-encrypted connections to public services.

 ### test
 Start a new Xvfb session and execute the `meson test` command inside of it when the main build is completed.
 Run a test suite provided with the source code to check against regressions.
 This will extend a build time.
+When this flag is disabled patch the `meson.build` script to exclude the `tls/tests` directory in order to avoid installing the unnecessary [net-libs/gnutls](../net-libs/gnutls.md) dependency.

 This flag should normally be disabled as it is mainly useful for the Gentoo team, testers and developers.